 For those wishing to dine out, there are some excellent restaurants and numerous informal cafés serving pizzas, mixed salads or delicious stewed mussels.

 Fish, as is the case everywhere in the Mediterranean today, is fresh but expensive.
 Vegetarians can usually find pastas, pizzas, omelettes and vegetable dishes.

 In Corsica, as anywhere in the Mediterranean, café life is vibrant and everyone takes part - children are very much welcomed.
 Most restaurants have high chairs available and some will offer a children's menu although eating out will be later than your children may eat at home with service from 7pm.

-We provide a list of local restaurants in our guide book which is sent to customers with their tickets.
+We provide a list of local restaurants in our digital guide book which is sent to customers with their tickets.

 Recommended for you